cyrilbz/arabido-J/README.md

 # arabido-J
 The objective of this repository is to provide solutions for the analysis of (Arabidopsis) plant trays.
 It has not been tested on other species but it could provide a good basis!
 We provide two tools: one for plant trays registration (semi-automatic), and two for plant segmentation (one using Ilastik, one using a custom deep learning model).
 Below is an example of a result using the deeplearning solution, where the plants are highlighted in red.
-The screenshot also show the log window showing the computational time for a single tray (2 minutes on CPU) and the "Summary" window for the results.
+The screenshot also shows the log window displaying the computational time for a single tray (2 minutes on CPU) and the "Summary" window for the results.

 ![Screenshot](results_deepL.png)